ljtechdotca/react-examples/use-theme-hook/README.md

-# Custom React Hooks - useTheme
+# 🎣 Custom React Hook - useStore

 This is a custom React hook that uses cookies, createContext, useContext, useEffect, and useState to set and persist an applications theme.